Dr Michael Herd - General Paediatrician

 Undescended testes occur in less than 4% of children, and are more common in premature babies.
 Many “undescended” testes are simply lying very high in the groin and can be brought down by hand, and some true undescended testes will come down by themselves in the first year of life.
 After one year, undescended testes always remain so.

-At the appointment, the surgeon will examine your child carefully to see if the testis can be felt in the body.
+The surgeon will examine your child carefully to see if the testis can be felt in the body.
 If the testis can be felt, a simple operation under general anaesthetic (putting your child to sleep during the operation) would be performed between 9 and 12 months of age.
 If the testes cannot be felt, a different type of operation would be performed so that the surgeon can check where the testes are.
 In some cases, the testes are absent.

 Both types of surgery involve an overnight stay in hospital.